Friends, meet J. The sweetest little boy that ever there was. He came on my birthday. Pretty awesome birthday present I have to say.

 Labour was pretty good, as these things go.

-I had light contractions on and off throughout the week, and these got James almost fully engaged and in a great position.
+I had light contractions on and off throughout the week, and these got J almost fully engaged and in a great position.

 Then at about 3.40am on my birthday, I felt a couple of light contractions in bed before my waters broke.
 Good thing too, because the contractions stayed light and if it wasn't for the waters having broken, I might not have called my support crew in.

-As it was, Paul rang his Mum, who lives three hours away, and she jumped in the car and headed up to look after Lily and Sophie.
-Paul also rang our sister-in-law, Mandy, who lives 15 minutes away, and asked her to look after the girls until Paul's Mum arrived.
+As it was, Paul rang his Mum, who lives three hours away, and she jumped in the car and headed up to look after L and S. Paul also rang our sister-in-law, Mandy, who lives 15 minutes away, and asked her to look after the girls until Paul's Mum arrived.

 When Mandy got to our house, my contractions were two minutes apart and lasting about 40 seconds.
 They still felt pretty light so I spent some time emptying the dishwasher and trying to get things ready at home for Paul's Mum.